trovster/fitness.trovster.com/README.md

-# Fitness
+# Fitness Web Component

+Simple Web Components for fitness card and rings.

-A simple website, using an API to build up Fitness and Ring components, based on Apple Fitness.
+The components are built styled using [Tailwind](https://tailwindcss.com) and the icons are from [Heroicons](https://heroicons.com).
+The design is based on Apple Fitness.

-Built using Eleventy, using Tailwind.
+This website is built using [Eleventy](https://www.11ty.dev).